sinteur/Rocket.Chat.Monitoring/README.md

 #### 4. Setup grafana to display graphical dashboards based on collected data

-You will use [grafana](https://grafana.com/), the open source de-facto visualization platform that works extremely well with prometheus, to display our dashboards (as well as creation of new dashboards and customization of existing ones).
+You will use [grafana](https://grafana.com/), the open source de-facto visualization platform that works extremely well with prometheus, to display your dashboards (as well as creation of new dashboards and customization of existing ones).

 Grafana will be running in a docker container that is connected to the monitoring network that you setup previously  (prometheus should be now running and connected to this monitoring network from step 3).